Table of Contents

 FAQ

-What Smell Do Bugs Hate the Most?
+What Smells Do Bugs Hate the Most?

 Most bugs absolutely can’t stand strong smells like mint, citronella, eucalyptus, and lavender.
 Different pests have different aversions—mosquitoes run from citronella and lemongrass, while ants avoid peppermint and cinnamon.